 Some days we eat in the mall.
-Some days she would feel extra, and we would go to a hotel.
+Some days, when she feels extra, we would go to a hotel.
 And then some days she kind of goes overboard and just whisks us away to a faraway land (hehe) like Tagaytay, Marikina or Antipolo.

 Of course there’s no guarantee of a great time in trying a new place out, but there are times – rare instances – when the effort, the inconvenience, or the long drive is rendered irrelevant by a delicious meal.

 This particular Sunday lunch was just like that.
-We didn’t have to drive for 2 to 3 hours to get to the restaurant, nor did it feature anything fantastic or particularly Instagram-able like a well-manicured garden, or a collection of antiques.
+We didn’t have to drive for 2 to 3 hours to get to the restaurant, nor did it feature anything fantastic like a well-manicured garden or a collection of antiques.

-It’s in Makati, but along the cracks, if I can put it that way, in an old 3-storey building near Saints Peter and Paul Parish in Poblacion.
-The crampy elevator leading to the restaurant smells like old carpet.
+It’s in Makati – but along the cracks, if I can put it that way – in an old 3-storey building near Saints Peter and Paul Parish in Poblacion.
+The tiny elevator leading to the restaurant smells like old carpet.
 It opens to a small, simple yet spiffy restaurant with nondescript lighting, tables in pristine, crisp white, and the kitchen in full display, separated from the dining area only by glass.